philanc/ple/README.md

 The input function reads and parses the escape sequences sent by function keys (arrows, F1-F12, insert, delete, etc.).
 See the definitions in `term.keys`.

-This module is at the beginning of the ple.lua file.
-It can be easily extracted and used independantly for other applications.
-It does not use any other external library.
-The only reason for embedding it within ple.lua is to deliver the editor as a single lua file.

 Term functions:
 ```